stealthstack/oddd/README.md

 Multiple Damage Types: Miss, Half Damage, Hit, and Critical Hit results

-Melee & Ranged Options: Choose between close-quarters and distance attacks
+Ranged Combat: Attack monsters from a distance with line-of-sight mechanics

 Monster Variety: Face Goblins, Skeletons, Minotaurs, and the fearsome Red Dragon

+Dynamic Encounters: Monsters move toward you and attack through open doors

 Equipment & Loot
 Gear Types: Helms, Chestplates, Swords, Greatswords, Crossbows, Greatbows, and Shields

+Visual Socket System: See filled (●) and empty (○) sockets on your gear

-Gem Socketing: Enhance gear with Green, Blue, and Purple gems for bonus stats
+Gem Socketing: Enhance gear with Green (+1), Blue (+2), and Purple (+3) gems

 Special Materials: Adamantine and Dragonscale gear with powerful bonuses

-Inventory Management: Strategic equipment choices for optimal builds
+Smart Looting: Automatic gem socketing and gear comparison

 🕹️ How to Play
 Controls
 WASD: Move through the dungeon (Up, Left, Down, Right)

-T: Attack adjacent monsters (melee)

-R: Perform ranged attacks (line of sight)
+R: Perform ranged attacks (line of sight, 1-3 tiles)

 F: Use stairs to descend to next floor

 Q: Quit game

+Movement & Combat
+Auto-Attack: Moving into a monster's tile automatically attacks it

+Ranged Attacks: Hit monsters from a distance without moving

+Monster Behavior: Monsters will pathfind toward you and attack through open doors

+Safe Zone: The starting tile (0,0) is safe from monster attacks

 Objectives
-Explore each floor to reveal the map
+Explore each 5x5 floor to reveal the map

 Defeat monsters to gain experience and loot